howard-university-web-services/Howard-Automation-Library/docs/scripts/create_new_multisite.md

 - Adjusts `settings.php` and `sites.php` with the required parameters
 - Adds connection data to the multisite database on Acquia
 - Optionally commits to master and pushes to Acquia
-- Optionally clones an existing site's database and files into the new site on Acquia stg
+- Optionally clones the uxws prod `sitebuilding.howard.edu` database and files into the new site on Acquia stg

 ## Usage